 Founded in 1908, James Madison University is a public university located in Virginia’s Shenandoah Valley.
 Location: Harrisonburg, VA Undergrad students: 19,883 #2 most innovative regional university by U.S. News & World Report #1 Best College for Employment in Virginia according to U.S. Department of Education statistics compiled by Zippia.
 JMU has the highest post-graduation job levels of all Virginia colleges.
 96% of 2018 JMU graduates were employed, in graduate school or involved in other career endeavors within six months of graduation #1 graduation rate in the US for large, master's level public universities

-James Madison University is a public, state school in a small town setting in Harrisonburg, Virginia.
-JMU was founded in 1908 and now enrolls around 21,594 students a year, including 19,727 undergrads.
-JMU provides on-campus housing for students.
+James Madison University is a public, state school in the small town setting of Harrisonburg, Virginia.
+JMU was founded in 1908 and the school enrolls around 22,166 students a year, which includes 20,070 undergrad students.
+JMU offers housing for students.
 Most students live in off campus housing.

-There are many ways for students to get involved at JMU!
-Love music or performing?
-Join a campus band, sing in a chorus, or perform with one of JMU's theater groups.
+Interested in music or performing?
+At JMU you can join a campus band, sing in a chorus, or perform with one of the school's theater groups.